 Protection under Section 75 and chargeback

-If you’re looking to make a purchase of £100 or more, you may have been told to order this on a credit card.
-This is because credit cards have additional protection that debit cards do not.
+If you’re looking to make a purchase of £100 or more, you may have been told to put it on a credit card.
+This is because credit cards have additional legally-binding protection that debit cards do not.

 If you use a credit card to pay in full or partly for goods or services costing between £100 and £30,000, you get valuable protection under section 75 of the Consumer Credit Act.